 Identity Theft

-When you enter your card number in the computer when shopping online or you use your card at a merchant, the information is first transmitted to third parties who process that information so we can accept the transaction.
-It is rare but possible for a criminal to gain access to your card’s information through one of the third party entities involved with processing the transaction, including the merchant.
+When you enter your card number in the computer when shopping online or use your card at a merchant, the information is first transmitted to third parties who process that information so we can accept the transaction.
+It is rare but possible for a criminal to gain access to your card's information through one of the third-party entities involved with processing the transaction, including the merchant.
 While this is rare, you should know you're protected with Visa's Zero Liability policy, which means you will never be charged for unauthorized purchases on your account.

 If you see any unauthorized purchases, let us know immediately.

-- Regularly monitoring your accounts through Online and Mobile Banking is one of the best ways to keep track of your transactions and notice any unauthorized activity.
+• Regularly monitoring your accounts through Online and Mobile Banking is one of the best ways to keep track of your transactions and notice any unauthorized activity.
 If you aren't enrolled, sign up today.

-- Report any suspicious activity by calling us at (888) 929-2265 or by visiting a branch near you.
+• Report any suspicious activity by calling 888-929-2265 or visiting a branch near you.

 We employ the latest technology and systems to prevent and monitor card fraud with Visa®.
 Many merchants also take the necessary precautions to protect your card information.
 However, there are additional practical steps you can take to help further protect your card’s information:

-- Shop with only merchants you know and can trust.
+• Shop with only merchants you know and can trust.
 If a deal seems too good to be true, it probably is.

-- Destroy any receipt before discarding it.
+• Destroy any receipt before discarding it.
 It might have your card number reprinted on it.

 If your mobile device has been lost or stolen, follow these steps to ensure the safety of your account:

-- Log into Digital Banking and remove your mobile phone number from your Digital Banking profile.
+• Log into Digital Banking and remove your mobile phone number from your Digital Banking profile.

-- Call or visit a branch for assistance.
+• Call or visit a branch for assistance.

-- As always, we recommend you regularly monitor your accounts for any suspicious activity.
+• As always, we recommend you regularly monitor your accounts for any suspicious activity.
 Please notify us immediately if you notice anything that concerns you.